PX4/PX4-user_guide/en/peripherals/camera.md

 You can choose which AUX pins to use for triggering using the [TRIG_PINS](../advanced_config/parameter_reference.md#TRIG_PINS) parameter.
 The default is 56, which means that trigger is enabled on AUX 5 and AUX 6.

 > **Warning** With `TRIG_PINS` set to its **default** value of 56, you can use the AUX pins 1, 2, 3 and 4 as actuator outputs (for servos/ESCs).
-Due to the way the hardware timers are handled (1234 are 56 are 2 different groups handled by 2 timers), this is the ONLY combination which allows the simultaneous usage of camera trigger and FMU actuator outputs. **DO NOT CHANGE THE DEFAULT VALUE OF `TRIG_PINS` IF YOU NEED ACTUATOR OUTPUTS.**
+Due to the way the hardware timers are handled (1234 and 56 are 2 different groups handled by 2 timers), this is the ONLY combination which allows the simultaneous usage of camera trigger and FMU actuator outputs. **DO NOT CHANGE THE DEFAULT VALUE OF `TRIG_PINS` IF YOU NEED ACTUATOR OUTPUTS.**

 ## Trigger Interface Backends